This InMotion Hosting Review was revised and updated on July 3, 2017.

-I think that what a company does with their sponsorship money can say a lot about their internal culture.
+I know that InMotion certainly tries to make a profit above all else – but I think that what a company does with their sponsorship money can say a lot about their internal culture.
 For example, I’ve mentioned separately about how GoDaddy’s advertising is problematic.
 But it’s also true on the flip-side – a company that supports excellent industry and community initiatives can indicate a positive internal culture.

 Cons of InMotion Hosting

 No hosting company is perfect or “the best” – you’ll find plenty of InMotion Hosting complaints (and raves) around the web.
 Some are justified (ie, see the section on downtime above) and some are not justified (ie, they are hiccups that you’ll find at every host).
 Here are some big-picture cons / disadvantages that I’ve found with InMotion Hosting.

 If you find a hosting company that fits your goals, I’m not a huge fan of counting pennies – but paying the right price for the features you get is still important, especially if you are just starting out and on a budget.

 InMotion Hosting has several very affordable plans (see them here), but they have limitations which I’ll cover in the “Limitations” section.
 For unlimited plans comparable to other shared hosting providers, their price point is a bit higher than other shared hosting providers.